revdotcom/reverb/asr/README.md

 ## Decoding Options <a name="decoding-options"></a>

 Reverb ASR uses the joint CTC/attention architecture described [here](https://arxiv.org/pdf/2102.01547) and [here](https://www.rev.com/blog/speech-to-text-technology/what-makes-revs-v2-best-in-class), and supports multiple modes of decoding.
-Users can specify one or more modes of decoding to `recognize_wav.py` and separate output directories will be created for each decoding mode.
+Users can specify one or more modes of decoding and separate output directories will be created for each decoding mode.

 Decoding options are:
 - `attention`